Rushford, Minnesota

 History of Rushford

-A community with deep roots β from pole-boating pioneers to a preserved railroad legacy listed on the National Register of Historic Places.
+A community with deep roots — from pole-boating pioneers to a railroad legacy preserved on the National Register of Historic Places.

 Annual Events & Celebrations

-Rushford's small-town community spirit shines through its annual events, celebrations, and local traditions.
+Rushford's small-town spirit shines through its festivals, performances, and long-running traditions.

 Rushford Days

-A citywide celebration with a standing invitation to all former Rushford residents to return and visit.
-A heartfelt tribute to the community's strong sense of place and belonging.
+A citywide celebration with a standing invitation to all former Rushford residents to return and visit — a tradition that says everything about the community's sense of belonging.

-Annual theatrical production by the Rushford Area Society of the Arts.
-A showcase of local talent and community creativity in the heart of bluff country.
+The Rushford Area Society for the Arts stages an annual theatrical production each summer — a showcase of local talent in the heart of bluff country.

 Rushford Farmers Market

-Local produce, handmade crafts, and independent artists come together weekly during the growing season.
-A great way to connect with the community and support local growers.
+Local produce, baked goods, and handmade crafts come together weekly during the growing season — a great way to meet your neighbors and support local growers.

 City Information

-Government, schools, and essential contact information for the Rushford community.
+Government, schools, and essential contacts for the Rushford community.

 101 N. Mill Street, PO Box 430Rushford, MN 55971